 Genome browser representations of CRUs in ESCs.

+Figure 4-figure supplement 3.
+Read-count interaction profiles for baited promoters presented in Figures 4 and 5.

+Plots show the read counts corresponding to the interactions of baited promoter fragments (grey line) with other HindIII fragments.
+Significant interactions detected by CHiCAGO (score ≥ 12) are shown in red, and sub-threshold interactions (score ≥ 11 in the cell type shown and score ≥ 12 in the other cell type) are shown in blue.

+A) U2AF1, TBX3, SUV39H2 and CDKN2B from Figure 4B.

+B) CARS, PAX9, CNPY1, RXRG and AGAP2 from Figure 4-figure supplement 2.

+C) RGMB, MAP2 and KCNE3 from Figure 5D-F.

 Figure 6–figure supplement 1.
 Interaction dynamics involving recolouring and rewiring.

 Genome browser representations of interactions dynamics upon ESC to NEC differentiation.
 Note that only one interaction is shown for each example.
 Arcs are coloured according to PIR chromatin state (active, green; background, grey).